COSC3020/tsp-local-search-Countmooshroom/README.md

 ## Answer

-At the very beginning of my algorithm, it has a while loop that generates random numbers until the numbers fit the correct format.
-In the worst possible case, this could choose the wrong random numbers forever and have an infinite time complexity.
+At the very beginning of my algorithm, it creates a route array of length $n$, which takes $n$ time.
+Then, it runs a while loop that keeps running as long as the inner loops make improvemnt.
+Between the two inner for loops, it runs for i = each value in the array and k = each value in the array greater than i.
+This takes $n * \frac{n}{2}$ time.
+In the worst case, it would make one improvement every time so that it goes through every permutation of the list and keeps the while loop going.
+There can be $n!$ total permutations, so the total time complexity is $n + \frac{n^2}{2} * n!$, or $\Theta(n^2n!)$.

 As for the memory complexity, the algorithm first creates the array "route", which has $n$ items.
 It also creates "newRoute" arrays, one at a time, that also have $n$ items.
 The rest of the variables store a constant amount of memory.
-Together, this simplifies the a memory complexity of $\Theta(n)$.
+Together, this simplifies to a memory complexity of $\Theta(n)$.